moorepants/dissertation/davisbicycle.rst

 :math:`I_G` number to be a poor estimate, but this leaves either our precomputed value of :math:`I_G` or the measure torque :math:`T_m` as the most likely candidates to being incorrect.
-If :math:`I_G` is a free parameter the identification produces outputs that fir the data well, but :math:`I_G` is different than what was found with other techniques, :math:`I_G = 0.0955 \pm 0.0005`.
+If :math:`I_G` is a free parameter the identification produces outputs that fit the data well, but :math:`I_G` is different than what was found with other techniques, :math:`I_G = 0.0955 \pm 0.0005`.
 The fits for the 7 trials rose to over 87% of the variability explained by the model and the viscous friction was :math:`c_U = 0.38 \pm 0.06` and the Coulomb :math:`t_U = 0.08 \pm 0.06`.
-The same can be done to compute the lower bearing friction, but my fits were very poor.
+The same can be done to compute the lower bearing friction, but the fits were very poor.
 The results of finding the upper bearing and lower bearing friction are inconclusive.
 So the assumption that the upper friction is half of the total friction is used to compute the actual steer torque.